neofytr/LinuxDeviceDrivers/drivers.md

 ## Process Management

-The kernel is in charge of creating and destroying processes and handling their connection to the outside world.
+The kernel is in charge of creating and destroying processes and handling their connection to the outside world (input and output).

+Communication among different processes (through signals, pipes, or interprocess communication primitives)